PurpleM0ney/sub-sh/README.md

 ******************************************************
 ### `IMPORTANT!`
+#### The installation must be performed as a root user (this will be redone in the future)
 #### Enter your wallet carefully when prompted.
 The wallet is required both for the initial launch of the node and after the update.
-#### If you enter it incorrectly - the script will not be able to start the node and errors will appear (in the future I plan to add a check for correctness of the purse)
+If you enter it incorrectly - the script will not be able to start the node and errors will appear (in the future I plan to add a check for correctness of the purse)

 ******************************************************
 #### The SubSpace directory contains an auto-update node script which is run via crontab once per hour.